-Property taxes are a fair way to spread out the financial burden of paying for community benefits, however, cost saving measures should always be explored before decisions are made to raise property taxes.
+Property taxes are a fair way to spread out the financial burden of paying for community benefits, however, cost-saving measures should always be explored before decisions are made to raise property taxes.

 Sales taxes, while regressive, are also a broad-based measure to ensure everyone pays, by capturing transient revenues from users.
+As of the publication of this document, GRRA supports the adoption of a quarter cent sales tax increase in Guilford County.